ranbureand/multilingual-experiment/readme.markdown

 ## Pages

 We organize the pages into as many subdirectory as the languages that we plan to support, named using [ISO language codes](https://www.w3schools.com/tags/ref_language_codes.asp "HTML Language Code Reference in W3Schools").
-This example project has two subdirectories, one named `en` for grouping the English pages, and one named `it` for grouping the Italian pages.
+This basic site has two subdirectories, one named `en` for grouping the English pages, and one named `it` for grouping the Italian pages.

 ```
 ├── …